Ionescu’s first WNBA triple-double lifts Liberty over Lynx

+NEW YORK (AP) — Sabrina Ionescu has already left her mark in this young season, becoming the fastest player in WNBA history to record a triple-double.

-NEW YORK (AP) — Sabrina Ionescu had the first triple-double of her WNBA career to lead New York to an 86-75 win over the Minnesota Lynx on Tuesday night, giving the Liberty their first 3-0 start in 14 years.
+Ionescu had 26 points, 12 assists and 10 rebounds to help New York beat the Minnesota Lynx 86-75 on Tuesday night, giving the Liberty their first 3-0 start in 14 years.

-Ionescu, who had an NCAA record 26 triple-doubles in college, recorded the first in franchise history with 26 points, 12 assists and 10 rebounds.
+“Obviously getting a triple-double in a win is important,” said Ionescu, who had an NCAA record 26 triple-doubles in college and now has her first pro one in just her sixth career game.
+“Super proud of my teammates, my coaching staff for helping me get that. … I’m super grateful.
+It’s definitely pretty cool (getting the first one in franchise history).”

-The No. 1 pick in the 2020 draft became the 10th player in league history to have a triple-double, and first since Chelsea Gray did it in 2019.
+The No. 1 pick in the 2020 draft had the 10th triple-double in league history and first since Chelsea Gray did it in 2019.
 The Liberty’s young star did it in her second season — the earliest in a career that it had ever been done.
-Sheryl Swoopes, who had the league’s first triple-double, accomplished the feat in her third season.
+Sheryl Swoopes, who had the league’s first triple-double, accomplished the feat in her 59th career game — the previous fastest mark.

 Ionescu has now had a game-winning buzzer beater in her first home game Friday and a triple-double in her second game at Barclays Center to help the Liberty to their best start since 2007, when they won their first five games.